Outline: Clinical Research

 Students who pursue Clinical Research in conjunction with an application area, such as Immunology, are required to complete 6 units, including either HRP 258 or HRP 259, and HRP 225:

-HRP 258 Intro to probability and statistics for clinical research (3 units)
+HRP 258 Intro to probability and statistics for clinical research (3 units, spring) OR

 For students interested in completing all 12 units required by the Scholarly Concentration program in Clinical Research, additional courses can be selected based upon specific interests and preferences.
-Students also may chose to build on their course work in the pursuit of a Master’s degree in Epidemiology, offered by our Department of Health and Research Policy.
+Students also may choose to build on their course work in the pursuit of a Master’s degree in Epidemiology, offered by our Department of Epidemiology and Population Health (previously known as the Department of Health and Research Policy).